 You may also want to take a stroll through the nearby woodland and across the breath-taking plains in the surrounding area.
 It's incredible that so much natural beauty can be so close to home!
 If you move to Mandalay, experiences like this will be right on your doorstep.

 Why Move to Mandalay?

-Mandalay is a hugely popular community, and you may do well to enquire about a viewing sooner rather than later!
+Mandalay is a hugely popular park, and you may do well to enquire about a viewing sooner rather than later!
 Make a break for the East.